jlevy/og-equity-compensation/README.md

 🚧 Structure: Intro on how equity is broader than just stock.

-🄳 Informally, we say you have **equity** in a company when you have some kind of ownership or likely future ownership.
+🄳 We say you have **equity** in a company when you have some kind of ownership or likely future ownership.
-In practice, this can mean, restricted stock, stock options, and RSUs, which we’ll be discussing at length.
+It can take many forms in practice, so may include restricted stock, stock options, and RSUs, which we’ll be discussing at length.

 ☝️ The word “equity” has
 [several technical meanings](https://www.investopedia.com/terms/e/equity.asp) in accounting